Emission compensations

-These days, many companies are striving to become carbon neutral, so that their operations do not add to the amount of climate change-inducing greenhouse gases (GHGs) in the atmosphere.
-GHGs do not recognise borders, and they become evenly distributed throughout the atmosphere.
-Therefore, we can mitigate climate change both by reducing the production of GHGs and by sequestering carbon dioxide from the atmosphere in regions other than our own local area.
-This kind of investment to reduce carbon emissions is called “emissions compensation”, and the scope of emission reduction is described with “carbon credits”, where one carbon credit is equivalent to removing one tonne of carbon dioxide.
+Greenhouse gases (GHGs) do not recognise borders, as they become evenly distributed throughout the atmosphere.
+Therefore, we can mitigate climate change both by reducing the production of GHGs and by sequestering carbon dioxide from the atmosphere, including in regions other than those where we operate.

-Elisa’s compensation portfolio
+Elisa’s carbon credit portfolio

 Reforestation project, Colombia